josephsnyder/doc-test/ObtainingandInstallAuxPrograms.rst

 Scripting interfaces to OSEHRA codebase
 ---------------------------------------

 The testing currently supports three types of MUMPS environments: Cache on Windows and Linux and GT.M on Linux.
 Both programs use an interface to script the interaction with XINDEX.
 Previously, we used two different programs(Expect, Cache Scripting) to connect to a system depending on the operating system.
-Now we have created a python module, which is included in the OSEHRA Automated Testing repository, that governs the connection to all three types of instances.
+Now we have created a python module, which is included in the VistA repository, that governs the connection to all three types of instances.
 This simplifies the testing preparation, as only one python file can be used to test the various platforms of VistA.

 The OSEHRAHelper.py_ uses two Python libraries to connect to the various instances:

 * TELNET_ :  Used to connect to a Cache on Windows instance.
 The TELNET library is one of the standard libraries.

 * PExpect_ :  Use to connect to both of the Linux variants.
 This is not a library that is included in the standard Python installation, but no downloading  is necessary.
-We have already included the files in the OSEHRA Automated Testing Repository.
+We have already included the files in the VistA Repository.

 .. _TELNET: http://docs.python.org/2/library/telnetlib.html
 .. _PExpect: http://www.noah.org/wiki/pexpect